s0lst1ce/PixelBrawl/ROADMAP.md

   - [ ] Improve collision checks
   - [ ] Lots of small bugfixes

+*From there none of the planned update are confirmed to be released.
+They are only ideas I've had or suggestions I've received which are non essential but would be a great addtion.
+I will implement them if I still have motivation to both: continue this game and find out how to make the said features work out.
+Don't be surprised if they never get more than ideas though, that's part of the deal which I myself did ;).

 ### v1.1:

 - [ ] Create Map Editor

 ### v1.2: